benklop/picocalc-luckfox-lyra/README.md

 This repository provides a Docker-based build system for creating custom BuildRoot Linux images for the LuckFox Lyra, specifically tailored to run on the ClockworkPi PicoCalc.

+## ⚠️ Work in Progress

+**Known Issues / Not Yet Working:**
+- **Stereo hardware PWM audio** - Audio output is not yet functional
+- **WiFi with RTL8188FU chip** - WiFi driver integration is in progress but not working

+These features are actively being developed.
+Contributions and testing are welcome!

 ## Prerequisites

 - Docker installed on your system